-Tyres have been banned from landfill sites since 2006.
-Today, the principal recovery outcomes for used tyres are:
+The large majority of used tyres are collected for recovery.
+(Tyres have been banned from landfill sites since 2006.)
+Indicative current recovery outcomes for used tyres are:

 In cement kilns tyres provide energy, replacing fossil fuels, and other necessary ingredients to the process: the steel and other minerals in the tyre (typically 23% by mass) are chemically incorporated into the cement.